Chapter One: Gameplay

 while d10s are reserved for certain types of high-powered combat.

 | If you don't have any ten-sided dice, you can replace any d10 roll with 2d6-2 - that is, roll two six-sided dice and subtract two from the result.
 Is this statistically equivalent?
 Not really.
-Do we care?
-Refer to The Law of Fudge, below. |
+Does anyone care?
+Refer to The Law of Fudge later in this chapter. |

-In BrikWars and most other wargames, die rolls are described according
+Die rolls are described according

 to the number of each type of dice involved, plus or minus a modifier (if any).
 4d6 means a roll of four six-sided dice, all added together.
 1d10+2 means you roll one ten-sided die and add two to the

 result.
-17d6+23d10+0937 means rolling seventeen six-sided dice
+17d6 + 23d10 + 0937 means rolling seventeen six-sided dice

 thirty-seven to the result, which you will hopefully never have to